UP | HOME

 • Dissatisfied

-Digital technology is restless.
-It is not simply fast-moving becuase of rapid advances like Moore's Law, it is always actively trying to reconfigure itself, to move-on and discard the past.
+Presently, digital technology is too restless.
+It is not simply fast-moving because of rapid advances and Moore's Law, it is always actively trying to reconfigure itself, to move-on and discard the past.
 By the time any experts and governments can research and formulate advice, it's all changed.

-It is intrinically dismissive or tradition and hard won wisdom.
+It is intrinsically dismissive of tradition and hard won wisdom.
 It always "knows better" and so is reckless.

 No reasonable person would be so arrogant to claim they know the future, the totally right way to do things, or how you must think about everything.
 But when it comes to tech there's no such humility or thoughtfulness.
 We've regressed to a way of thinking we abandoned in the 17th century, before [The Enlightenment].

-In the 21st Century, our technology has returned a rigid and superstitious kind of thinking.
-The choices we make around technology are governed by fear, not joy.
+In the 21st Century, our technology has returned to a rigid and superstitious kind of thinking.
+The choices we make around technology are governed by fear and confusion, not clarity and joy.

 We are bombarded with breathless, oh-so-certain ideas on how you should think about technology - what you must "embrace" or be "left behind".
 Our ideas about tech have become unreflective and stuck.